dprint/dprint-plugin-toml/deployment/npm/README.md

 npm distribution of [dprint-plugin-toml](https://github.com/dprint/dprint-plugin-toml).

-Use this with [@dprint/formatter](https://github.com/dprint/js-formatter) or just use @dprint/formatter and download the [dprint-plugin-toml WASM file](https://github.com/dprint/dprint-plugin-toml/releases).
+Use this with [@dprint/formatter](https://github.com/dprint/js-formatter) or just use @dprint/formatter and download the [dprint-plugin-toml Wasm file](https://github.com/dprint/dprint-plugin-toml/releases).

 ## Example